sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-deep-link/cp-mobile-dev-kit-deep-link.md

 If you are building a custom version of Mobile development kit client, there you can implement deep links by specifying related custom URL scheme.**

 [ACCORDION-BEGIN [Step 1: ](Set up the application foundation)]

+Make sure that you have completed required pre-Prerequisites mentioned in this tutorial.

 This step includes creating the Mobile Development Kit project in the Editor.